 The key to this model is ensuring we are able to fulfil a massive spike in demand within a reasonable timeframe.
 With ShipBob, we are able to trust that orders will get out in a timely manner.

 Our next drop will be our second with ShipBob.
 The entire way we do drops has changed, and we look at logistics totally differently now.

 What’s next for Quadrant

-We want to really capitalize on the US market going forward.
+We want to really capitalise on the US market going forward.
 Formula 1 racing is only getting bigger in the states, and so is Lando.
-Quadrants localized fulfillment here will be a huge help.
+Quadrants localised fulfilment here will be a huge help.

-We’ve opened up two fulfillment centers with ShipBob already, and the EU will be the next step.
+We’ve opened up two fulfilment centres with ShipBob already, and the EU will be the next step.
 We want to get inventory set up in Poland to facilitate inter-EU shipping for our European customers.
-That will allow us to have a fulfillment presence in three key markets: the UK, US, and EU.
+That will allow us to have a fulfilment presence in three key markets: the UK, US, and EU.